Simple Divorce by Publication

 Once we receive the payment confirmation from our billing system:

 2 .
-We will prepare the divorce forms based on one of the options below in 24-48 hours and email them to you for review and print.
+We will prepare the divorce forms in 24-48 hours and email them to you for review and print.

 3. Take the forms to a notary of your choice.
 Many places such as Kinko’s, insurance agencies and UPS stores have notaries.